 E-gold should be easier to uncover than attempting to find the real thing as depicted by the TV show Gold Rush.
-However, new ideas for using the Internet are quickly imitated or sometimes deceitfully lifted by claim-jumpers to make someone else rich (Ever hear of the lawsuit filled life of Steve Zuckerberg? ) Search engines and social networks multiply because those companies that take on the mammoth task of helping us navigate and communicate with each other on the Internet tend to make the most profit.
+However, new ideas for using the Internet are quickly imitated or sometimes deceitfully lifted by claim-jumpers to make someone else rich.
+(Ever hear of the lawsuit filled life of Steve Zuckerberg? ) Search engines and social networks multiply because those companies that take on the mammoth task of helping us navigate and communicate with each other on the Internet tend to make the most profit.

-On the other hand if a student is trying to find data to support or disprove a particular theory there is a price to pay.
+I you are trying to find data to support or disprove a particular theory there is a price to pay.
 An upper level biology student who wanted background information for an experiment using FCF Blue 1 to stain plant cells during growth found that research articles on the Internet were too expensive.
-(According to Reddit co-founder Aaron Swartz who was indicted for hacking into JSTOR, this money is used to line the pockets of the corporations rather than the researchers.
+According to Reddit co-founder Aaron Swartz who was indicted for hacking into JSTOR, this money is used to line the pockets of the corporations rather than the researchers.

 Photo by Nate Cull, CC 2.0

 Wikipedia article Mark Zuckerberg (accessed February 5, 2013)

 Pearce, M. Reddit cofounder Swartz struggled with prosecution before suicide Los Angeles Times, January 15, 2013,